peterthomashorn/language-pureunit/README.md

 # PureUnit support in Atom

 Adds syntax highlighting and snippets for PureUnit to PureBasic files in Atom.
+This package is supposed to be used as an extension to the [language-purebasic](https://atom.io/packages/language-purebasic) package.

 PureUnit is an application shipped with [PureBasic](http://www.purebasic.com).
 It provides automated testing functionality for PureBasic code similar to other testing frameworks like JUnit or PhpUnit.